-TeleChime Single Note “Page” Door Long Bell Door Chime
+TeleChime Single Note 100A “Call Boy” Long Bell Door Chime

-The TeleChime 111 was described in the 1936 Catalog as a member of the
+The TeleChime 100A was described in on page D-5223 of the Sweets Catalog as

 The thumbscrew adjustment was accessible on the side of the chime and finished in chrome.
-This arrangement eliminated the need for the back of the solenoid to be recessed in the wall allowing the surface mounting as described in the catalog.
+This arrangement eliminated the need for the back of the solenoid to be recessed in the wall allowing the surface mounting as described in marketing material.

 Another version of this chime, had the solenoid turned inward to bury in the wall for flush mounting.